hiimtaylorjones/heroku-consulting-example/development_notes.md

 # Notes on Known Issue #4

-While every CSS processing library has their own way of dealing with importing, `sass-rails` has a pretty straightfoward way of dealing with imports.
+While every CSS processing library has their own way of dealing with importing, Rails has a pretty straightfoward way of dealing with imports.

 Notice in your `application.css`, there's a comment block at the top that looks something like this: